Timeline of reactions to the 2020 Hong Kong national security law (December 2020): Journalists Association loses legal challenge at High Court

-12 Hong Kong activists families are on the day of the winter solstice, and they submit a petition letter to the Wan Chai Immigration Tower, requesting prescription assistance and accompanying their family members to the Mainland for hearings.
-In the open letter, family members put forward five requirements to the mainland authorities, including that the trial should be made public and broadcast live; family members should be notified no less than 20 days before the trial, and virus testing and other arrangements should be conducted early, or test results can be used instead of compulsory quarantine; The indictment and the transcript of the meeting, and the list of court composition are published; the identity and contact methods of all official lawyers are notified; and the lawyers entrusted by the family members to defend.

-Nathan Law applied for political asylum in the UK
+Nathan Law applies for political asylum in the UK

 Nathan Law, a former Demosistō member living overseas, said that he would apply for political asylum in the UK.
 He claimed that he was listed as a wanted criminal under the national security law and could not return to his hometown.
 And if he does not act, he will become a person without a passport or identity.
 He also said that "I will never give up my identity as a Hong Kong citizen."

 22 December

 U.S. Department of Commerce blacklists flight services

-U.S. Department of Commerce has published a blacklist of 103 Chinese and Russian entities, alleging that they are connected to the military.
+The U.S. Department of Commerce published a blacklist of 103 Chinese and Russian entities, alleging that they are connected to the military.
 This includes the Hong Kong Government Flying Service, which will be restricted from purchasing various American products and technologies.
-When West Wu Wai-hung, the director of the Government Flying Service, was inquired by the mainland media, he said that he was very sorry about the incident, but he would stick to his professionalism to ensure that the service would not be affected.

-Tsang Chi-kin went into exile
+Tsang Chi-kin reportedly gone into exile

 A student, Tsang Chi-kin, who was shot and injured by a police officer during the demonstration in Tsuen Wan on 1 October 2019, did not attend the District Court hearing.
 Judge Justin Ko issued an arrest warrant.
-The organization Friends of Hong Kong, issued a statement on behalf of Tsang, stating that on 27 October, he and others went to the U.S. Consulate in Hong Kong for help, but was asked to leave by the staff 'unable to help'.
-The statement stated that Tsang and others are currently living with a U.S. citizen and did not disclose their current location.
+The overseas activists group Friends of Hong Kong issued a statement on behalf of Tsang, in which he said that on 27 October 2020, he and other protesters had gone to the U.S. Consulate in Hong Kong to ask in vain for help.
+The statement said that Tsang and others were currently living with a U.S. citizen and did not disclose their current location.